Skip to content

 Computer Systems

-Einstein Digital is one of the earliest examples of processing art.
-First, a black-and-white photograph of Albert Einstein was scanned and the resulting digital code was stored using punched tape.
-The image data thus captured was then fed into a picture processing system, ‘Bildspeicher N’, – a medical diagnostic device then still under development.
-The system was intended to convert scintigrams, which were used to visualise the distribution of radioactive tracer substances in a patient’s body, into a format that could be readily interpreted in visual terms.
-The scintigram was replaced by the photograph of Einstein, which was displayed on the screen as a rough raster image and then subjected to a variety of iterative conversion processes under visual inspection.
-In this case, the transformations of form and colour were not intended to optimise the image, but rather to satisfy aesthetic criteria.
+The art work series of around 20 photographs from 1074 is one of the earliest examples of picture processing art.
+First, a black-and-white portrait of Albert Einstein was scanned and the resulting digital code was stored using a punched tape.
+The image data were then fed into a picture processing system, ‘Bildspeicher N’, – a medical diagnostic device in the research center of Siemens.
+The computer system was originally developed to convert scintigrams to optimize the visualization of the distribution of radioactive tracer substances in a patient’s body.
+But in this case, the scintigram was replaced by the digitized photograph of Einstein, which was displayed on the screen as a rough raster image.
+Then a variety of iterative picture processing methods were applied under visual control to satisfy the aesthetic criteria of Franke.
+Then the finalized images on screen was conventionally photographed as there was no tool to do a digital “screenshot” at that time.

 Photographs were taken directly from the screen and shown in exhibitions in the form of single enlargements.
 Other well-known works from the series include representations in which nine or twelve images were grouped together in a matrix arrangement and reproduced as offset prints.
 The digital Einstein is one of Franke’s most famous works, which was featured in many publications.

-Additionally, several presentations of the work utilised cross-fading projection, for which Jörg Stelkens of Munich composed a musical sequence on the computer.
-The series Einstein Digital represents one of the earliest artistic applications of the picture processing method and the first to be animated for display.
+Additionally, several presentations of the work at exhibitions and conferences utilised cross-fading projection, for which Jörg Stelkens of Munich composed a musical sequence on the computer in the 1990s.

-The series was created using the Siemens computer’s ‘Bildspeicher N’, a digital picture processing system developed by Hans-Jürgen van Kranenbrock and Helmut Schenk for medical diagnostics at the Siemens-Reiniger-Werke für Medizintechnik in Erlangen.
+The series was created using the Siemens computer ‘Bildspeicher N’, a digital picture processing system developed by Hans-Jürgen van Kranenbrock and Helmut Schenk for medical diagnostics at the Siemens-Reiniger-Werke für Medizintechnik in Erlangen.